perryflynn/serverless.industries/src/_posts/guides/2023-12-16-advanced-docker-setup.md

     nginx:latest
 ```

-### Labels
+### Labels on containers

 Labels can also be set when creating containers.
-For example to group containers by project or adding a responsible
+For example to group containers by project or
-person to the container.
-Also projects like [Traefik][traefik], [Watchtower][watchtower] or [Ofelia][ofelia]
+adding a responsible person to the container.
+Also projects like [Traefik][traefik],
-using labels for configuration and container discovery.
+[Watchtower][watchtower] or [Ofelia][ofelia] using labels for configuration and container
+discovery.

 ```sh
 docker run -d \